ambuda-org/ambuda/CONTRIBUTING.md

 - Submit a PR to `fork-landing` upstream branch.

+- Wait for reviewers to comment or merge.

 ### Setting up your dev environment

 Our [technical documentation][docs] will help you build Ambuda on your local